JANUARY - DECEMBER 2018

 What is the optimal level of suffering in the living world?
 What kinds of involuntary suffering (starvation, predation, parasitic disease, etc) should intelligent moral agents aim to conserve or promote in members of other species or ethnic groups?
 For better or worse, the entire biosphere is now programmable.
 The CRISPR genome-editing revolution and synthetic gene drives turn the level of suffering in Nature into an adjustable parameter.
 You don't need to be a negative utilitarian or a Buddhist to believe that reducing the burden of suffering across the tree of life is ethically desirable.
 For sure, talk of humans systematically helping other sentient beings when our species is systematically harming them in factory-farms and slaughterhouses feels surreal.
 However, the in vitro meat revolution means that later this century the death factories are likely to be shut and outlawed.
 So what should be our long-term goal for free-living nonhuman animals?

 2) Population regulation?
 The civilised solution to human overpopulation isn’t starvation or Malthusian catastrophe but family planning.
 Free-living nonhumans can't practise fertility-regulation via family planning.
-But their caregivers in tomorrow's wildlife parks can ensure ecologically sustainable population sizes via cross-species immunocontraception.
+But their caregivers in tomorrow's wildlife parks can ensure ecologically sustainable population sizes via cross-species immunocontraception (cf. Should we neuter wild animals?).
 A huge amount of pointless and horrific suffering will be avoided (cf. Why don't animal rights activists care more about wild animal suffering?).

 3) Physical pain?
 What default setting of pain-sensitivity is optimal?
 Is spreading a benign version of its volume-knob (cf. A Cure for Pain) really so terrible - in humans and nonhumans alike? (cf. Gene-drives.com)